ForrestBoyer/Photo-Encryption/README.md

 The outputdecrypted.jpg file should then be the original cat once again

-All of these example files are in the example folder
+Example photos are in the examples folder